 - No nation develops in isolation, hence African societies may not develop properly without pursuing foreign cultures.

 - Moreover, the Universal declaration of human rights, which demonstrates high-standards for world-morality, derives mainly from Western philosophies.

 - Even the colonialists abolished many barbaric elements in African societies like human sacrifice, slavery and superstitions.

 - It could thus be argued that Africans will gain more by ceaselessly pursuing Western trends, philosophy and culture.

 When infants observe older people walking and running around, they wish to run like those other people.
 However, if the infants do not take time to sit, crawl, stand and walk, they may never develop the required muscular firmness.
 Likewise, if African nations fail to confidently discover and build on the original elements of their cultural values for collaboration and productivity, they may never develop.
 Instead, they will continue to beg for the approval and affirmation of their humanity, civility and productivity.
 Pretending to trend along foreigners by copying their cultures, without local distinction and stability makes us more confused beings than we understand.

 There has to be cultural interconnectivity between Africa and other peoples for the development of African countries.
 But before then, there must be a cultural anchor from which Africans evaluate what to accept or reject in their culture.
 Pre-colonial African societies were anchored on communalism, which made Africans responsible for themselves in their community.
 The feeling of responsibility for one’s community, as opposed to capitalist-individualism, made it almost impossible to find beggars in the pre-colonial African society.
-People worked hard because they were part of a culture that rewarded hard-work and cared for community development.
+People were motivated to work hard because they were part of cultures that rewarded hard-work and responsibility for community development.

 As much as we avoid an extreme form of cultural relativism, losing touch with universal human-reality, we must discover who we are.